“He is a Hard Keeper.”

 If you feel your horse may be a hard keeper, first consider these things:

 Forage: How much do you provide?
 How do you know the quality is excellent?
 Has the Hay been tested for nutritional levels?
 How much are you feeding?
 Some horses require over a bale of hay a day (75lbs) of good hay to gave a good weight.
 First, increase your forage.
 If the horse can’t chew, soak alfalfa pellets or cubes.
 Measure them dry for weight.
 Generally, make sure you are feeding free choice hay, which will be about 3% of a horse’s ideal weight a day in forage.
+Seniors don’t thrive on long cuts of hay – so round bales and massive square bales often will not work for them at all.

 Teeth: Yearly dentals are a must, but many dentists and vets may not do a great job.
 SOMETIMES they actually do damage.
 You have to first make sure your dentist is doing a good job, and then you need to immediately have teeth checked at the first sign of unexplained weight loss or in any horse you consider a chronic hard keeper.
+A lot of vets and dentists do not do a good job floating, so just because you paid for a float doesn’t mean you horse now as good teeth.
+Maybe re-check.

 Parasites: Worms.
 Did you know rotating wormers builds resistance?
 Did you know you may be worming your horse often and the wormer could have become ineffective?
 You need to run a fecal with a vet or learn to do them once a year to be sure your wormer is working.
+Ivermectin doesn’t work well most anywhere.
+We typically use Quest Plus.

 Ulcers: Ulcers are common.
 If you do everything else and it isn’t working, you horse likely has ulcers.
 While in an ideal world, you would scope to see if ulcers are present and if they are, treat with omeprazole, other options to keep them at bay once treated include reducing molasses, increasing forage, use less grain, make a low stress environment and then feeding aloe vera juice over a low starch pellet several times a day.
 Some good suggestions can be found here.
 Abler.com offers treatment in an affordable form.
+It is what we use.

 Pecking order: This may be one of the top reasons for weight loss in a horse.
 If you have a herd, you may feel all eat equally in a pasture, but it isn’t consistently true.
 If you see weight loss in a horse you know is lower on the pecking order, pull that horse in and make sure they finish their meals.
 If the horse is primarily on hay and grass, you may need to separate overnight and feed hay alone to make sure the horse gets enough.